Exact solution of TASEP and variants with inhomogeneous speeds and memory lengths: Introduction

 What makes TASEP special in this context is that its distribution can be expressed as a marginal of an (in general, signed) determinantal point process.
 For general initial data, this was first discovered in \cite{sasamoto,borFerPrahSasam} (building on exact determinantal formulas for the transition probabilities of the system derived in \cite{MR1468391} using the coordinate Bethe ansatz), where it was used to study the special case of \emph{periodic} initial data, with particles initially occupying sites at $2\zz$.
-There the associated spatial fluctuations in the long time 1:2:3 scaling limit were derived; they lead to the \emph{Airy$_1$ process}, whose marginals are given by the Tracy-Widom GOE distribution from Random Matrix Theory \cite{tracyWidom2}.
+There the associated spatial fluctuations in the long time 1:2:3 scaling limit were derived; they lead to the \emph{Airy$_1$ process}, whose marginals are given by the Tracy-Widom GOE distribution from random matrix theory \cite{tracyWidom2}.
 For another choice of special initial data known as \emph{step}, where particles initially occupy sites at $\zz_{<0}$, there is an even richer algebraic structure, and the analogous scaling limit had been known since the early 2000's \cite{johanssonShape,prahoferSpohn,johansson}, leading to the \emph{Airy$_2$ process} and Tracy-Widom GUE marginals \cite{tracyWidom}.

-The method employed in \cite{sasamoto,borFerPrahSasam} leads to an expression for the multi-point distribution of TASEP as the Fredholm determinant of a kernel defined implicitly as the solution of a certain biorthogonalization problem which depends on the initial data of the system.
-For step initial data, the biorthogonalization turns out to be (in a certain, concrete sense) trivial, while for periodic initial data the authors were able to solve it explicitly.
+The method employed in \cite{sasamoto,borFerPrahSasam} is based on a representation of TASEP through a biorthogonal ensemble, which leads to an expression for the multipoint distribution of TASEP as the Fredholm determinant of a kernel defined implicitly as the solution of a certain biorthogonalization problem which depends on the initial data of the system.
+For step initial data, the biorthogonalization turns out to be, in a certain sense, trivial (the functions one needs to biorthogonalize are essentially already orthogonal), while for periodic initial data the authors were able to solve it explicitly.
 The solution of the biorthogonalization problem for general initial data was discovered in \cite{fixedpt}, and leads to a kernel which can be expressed in terms of the hitting time of a certain random walk to a curve defined by the initial data.
 In the 1:2:3 scaling limit, this kernel naturally rescales to an analogous kernel defined in terms of Brownian hitting times, whose Fredholm determinants yield the finite dimensional distributions of the KPZ fixed point.